-If the intensity of the objects tends to vary a lot, Otsu might perform sub-optimally.
+If the intensity of the objects tends to vary a lot, the Otsu algorithm might perform sub-optimally.
 Compare the Otsu segmentation with the one obtained by the Li or the Triangle algorithms.
 These algorithms are particularly robust to segmenting objects with a wide range of intensities.